The Little Bit Foundation's high school programs

 Next Step 9th Grade

-To support students’ entry into high school, we also host Next Step 9th Grade sessions in which 8th grade students hear and ask questions from high schoolers on school culture and optimizing their high school experience.
+To support students’ entry into high school, we host Next Step 9th Grade sessions in which 8th grade students hear and ask questions from high schoolers on school culture and optimizing their high school experience.